rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-08-lang-team-design-meeting-update.md

----
-layout: post
-title: "Lang team design meeting update"
-author: Niko Matsakis
++++
+layout = "post"
-description: "Summary of some of the recent lang team design meetings"
+title = "Lang team design meeting update" author = "Niko Matsakis" description = "Summary of some of the recent lang team design meetings" team = "the lang team <https://www.rust-lang.org/governance/teams/lang>"
-team: the lang team <https://www.rust-lang.org/governance/teams/lang>
----
++++

 Hello!
 Did you know that the [lang team] now has regular design meetings?
 We use these meetings to dig deeper into the output of